Generalized Connectivity Matrix Response Regression with Applications in Brain Connectivity Studies: Applications to Brain Connectivity Analysis

 We next examine the estimate $\hat\bcB$.
-In $\hat\bcB_{\cdot\cdot 1}$, i.e., the coefficient matrix for the sex covariate, the non-sparse entries are located within the lateral visual module and the entries values are negative, ranging from $-0.777$ to $-0.506$.
+In $\hat\bcB_{\cdot\cdot 1}$, i.e., the coefficient matrix for the sex covariate.
+The non-sparse entries are located within the lateral visual module, and those values are negative, ranging from $-0.777$ to $-0.506$.
 This indicates that male subjects have lower connectivities in those regions within the lateral visual module.
+This result agrees with the existing finding that developing females outperform developing males on tasks related to emotion identification and reasoning \citep{satterthwaite2014linked}.
 The non-sparse entries of $\hat\bcB$ mostly concentrate in $\hat\bcB_{\cdot\cdot 2}$, i.e., the coefficient matrix for the age covariate.
-In $\hat\bcB_{\cdot\cdot 2}$, the positive entries are located within the occipital pole visual, default mode, executive control and frontoparietal left modules, with values ranging from $0.454$ to $0.902$.
-This indicates that the connectivities within those modules increase with age.
-We also observe positive entries located in default model to executive control, default model to frontoparietal right and executive control to both frontoparietal right and left modules, with values ranging from $0.465$ to $0.771$.
-In $\hat\bcB_{\cdot\cdot2}$, the negative entries are located within the lateral visual module, sensorimotor and auditory modules, with values ranging from $-1.097$ to $-0.536$.
-This indicates that the connectivities within those modules decrease with age.
-We also find negative entries located in medial visual to lateral visual, executive control to frontoparietal right and default mode to auditory modules, with values ranging from $-1.350$ to $-1.095$.
-This indicates that the connectivities between those modules also decrease with age.
-These findings suggest some interesting patterns that warrant further investigation and verification.
+In $\hat\bcB_{\cdot\cdot 2}$, the positive entries are located within the occipital pole visual, default mode, executive control and frontoparietal left modules, with values ranging from $0.454$ to $0.902$, indicating the connectivities within those modules increase with age.
+We also observe positive entries located in the default model to executive control and the default mode to frontoparietal right, which agrees with the literature that the default mode module has increasingly synchronized connections to other modules with increasing age \citep{grayson2017development}.
+We also find negative entries located in the medial visual to lateral visual, the executive control to frontoparietal right, and the default mode to auditory modules, with values ranging from $-1.350$ to $-1.095$, suggesting the connectivities between those modules also decrease with age.
+These findings suggest some interesting patterns that warrant further investigation and validation.